Chair’s Introduction

 Evaluation

-A Board evaluation process was conducted in the first half of the financial year ended 30 June 2023.
-This was performed by means of a detailed questionnaire completed by each Director.
+In the financial year ended 30 June 2024 a Board evaluation process was conducted by means of a detailed questionnaire completed by each Director.
 This evaluation included a review of the performance of the Chair and the Board Committees.
 The results of the process were collated by the Company Secretary on behalf of the Chair and were reviewed by the Board as a whole.
 Overall, the Board concluded that its performance in the period under review had been satisfactory.
-However it did recognise the Board; as constituted at that time and from a succession planning perspective, would benefit from being supplemented by the addition of a further non-executive Director.
-Following this, the candidate search process commenced which resulted in the selection and appointment of Anne McCune.

 The Board will continue to consider the Code’s recommendation that the evaluation of the Board be carried out with an external evaluator at least every three years, however, at present, remains of the opinion that with the current size of the Board this is not required.